 Lower Cushioning and Midsole Performance

 There exists a foam midsole based on cushioning for runners.
-When those absorb the water, then immediately temporarily lose their springy return and support of them makes your run uncomfortable to endure.
-The foam tends to degrade faster every time, thus shortening its duration of usage of your shoes.
+When those absorb the water, they immediately temporarily lose their springy return, and supporting them makes your run uncomfortable to endure.
+The foam tends to degrade faster every time, thus shortening the duration of usage of your shoes.

 Single Contact Persuasion

 Wet surfaces combined with muddy trails or slick pavements can cause the outsole to wear down sooner.
-Waterlogged rubber does not have the same friction, which is dangerous to be running on challenging ground.
-The constant exposure also makes the sole softer so that it wears down quickly than usual.
+Waterlogged rubber does not have the same friction, which is dangerous when running on challenging ground.
+The constant exposure also makes the sole softer so that it wears down more quickly than usual.

 Choosing the Right Shoes for Running in the Rain